DOI-ONRR/doi-extractives-data/research/sprint17/sprint17_interview-script.md

 3. "What websites or types of websites do you visit most often?
 It's OK if you can't remember the names of specific sites – you can just name the type of site you use (e.g., social networking site, news source, personal blog, online banking site, etc.)."

 "Awesome – thanks for sharing this information.
 We’re going to move onto the next part of the interview now.
 This section is focused on the front page of the website we’re renovating.
-I'll ask a few broad questions first, and then show you our site.
-We're still working on it, so again this is more like a Powerpoint online than it is a real website.
+We're still working on the site, so it is more like a Powerpoint online than a real website.
 Not all of it is interactive but you can explore a bit if you like.
 I'll then ask you to answer some questions."

 (Show participant the site, let them explore a little bit.)